JK2-4/WD/README.md

 ![image](https://github.com/user-attachments/assets/8955fdde-982c-485f-9e64-2d7d81b79202)

-**Link to numerical scheme:**(https://actuaries.org/IAA/Documents/SECTIONS/Sections%20Colloquium%202021/PresentationVellekoopIAAOct2021.pdf)
+**Link to numerical scheme:** [Vellekoop IAAOct2021](https://actuaries.org/IAA/Documents/SECTIONS/Sections%20Colloquium%202021/PresentationVellekoopIAAOct2021.pdf)

 Crank Nicolson is better as the explicit scheme (only forward-differencing for the time derivative) requires the time step to be constrained to unacceptably low values in order to ensure stability i.e. Courant-Friedrichs-Lewy (CFL) condition (not suitable for stiff problems).
 CN scheme averages the explicit and implicit methods.
 "Also, central difference to the convection term of dominated PDEs produces spurious oscillations.
 To avoid introducing oscillations, it is necessary to discretize the convection term using a downwind/upwind scheme, which means that the direction of one-sided difference needs to be adjusted adaptively according to the sign of the convection term at each discrete point."
-(Peng Li 2018 - https://www.sciencedirect.com/science/article/pii/S0898122117306880#b13)
+[Peng Li 2018](https://www.sciencedirect.com/science/article/pii/S0898122117306880#b13)

 **C)** Policy Iteration for HJB (using upwind [for time dim] and backwind Euler [for spatial dim]  PDE scheme).
 Uses penalised perturbed equations.